GET STARTED | Get Your Fair Cash Offer Today

 High Risk in WNY

 Buffalo’s older homes have basements that seep, flood, and stay damp for months.
 Mold grows on concrete block walls, wood framing, paneling, carpet, and stored belongings.
-Often hidden behind finished walls or under carpeting that was installed over a damp slab.
+Often hidden behind finished walls or under carpeting.
+See the full basement water problems guide and damp basement guide.

 Very High Risk in WNY